 Left: Orson Pratt's home

-right: experimenting with line
+right: experimenting with line caboose we found in

 the middle of the town!